neolovepineapple/iregnet_proposal/proposal.md

 ```
 I believe replace ```printf``` with ```Rprintf``` can fix this issue.

-I also run the check command on a OSX system, to eliminate all the possible issues, I will check the package on as many system as possible (i.e. Linux, Windows)
+I only run the check command on a OSX system.
+To eliminate all the possible issues, I will check the package on as many system as possible (i.e. Linux, Windows)

 Fixing all the issues is only the first step.
-I will submit this package as early as possible in order to deal with any response from CRAN.
+I will submit this package as early as possible in order to deal with any responses from CRAN in time.

 ### Vignette

+A vignette is a long-form guide to a package.
+In this project, I need to:

+- write a vignette which explains the statistical model, optimization problem, and shows how to use iregnet on several data sets.

+- write a vignette with speed/optimization accuracy comparisons (glmnet, survival, iregnet).

+Currently we can use ```Sweave``` and ```knitr``` to write a vignette, both LaTex and MarkDown format are supported.
+The implement process of a vignette is quite simple and well documented, so I won't explain it in details.

+To write the first vignette, I have to figure out the methodological foundation of this model for sure.
+Luckily, the idea [page](https://github.com/rstats-gsoc/gsoc2019/wiki/iregnet-on-CRAN#coding-project-iregnet-on-cran) provides several documents that explain AFT model, interval regression and coordinate descent solver.
+I suggest that this vignette should focus more on the presumption of input data (e.g. distribution of ```y```) and application scenario (e.g. survival analysis).
+In the process of dealing with doctors on different medical research project, I realize that most doctors don't want to understand, and can't understand complex mathematical formulas.
+Rather, they wish to know the practical value of a model on their research, especially when it comes to a new model.
+In conclusion, I will organize this vignette with three parts.
+The first part is its methodological foundation, second part is its application scenario, and the last part is some practical examples.

+For the last part